Active particles in a tube: a generalized entropy potential approach: The Fick-Jacobs equation

-Consider passive Brownian particles with diffusion constant $D$ moving in a long channel with hard nonslip boundaries along the $x$-axis, with sectional area $A(x)$ as a function of position $x$.
-The time evolution of the multidimensional probability density $P(\rr)$ satisfies the diffusion equation $\partial_t P=D\Delta P$, with nonslip boundary conditions $\nn\cdot\nabla P=0$, where $\nn$ is unit vectors normal to the boundaries.
+Consider passive Brownian particles with diffusion constant $D$ moving in a long channel oriented along the $x$-axis, with no-flux boundary conditions along the $d-1$ other directions.
+We use arbitrary time and length units.
+For tubes with varying width, the sectional area $A(x)$ of the channel is a function of the position $x$ along the tube.
+The time evolution of the probability density function (PDF) $P(\rr,t)$ of finding a particle at position $\rr$ at time $t$ satisfies the diffusion equation

+On the tube surface, the system is subject to a no-flux boundary conditions $\nn\cdot\nabla P=0$, where $\nn$ is the unit vector normal to the surface.